gcanti/fp-ts/HKT.md

 declare module './HKT' {
   interface URI2HKT<A> {
-    Identity: Identity<A> // maps the key "Identity" to the type constructor `Identity` }
+    Identity: Identity<A> // maps the key "Identity" to the type `Identity` }
 }
 ```